k-g-j/cs6120-course-project/group-johnson-project-proposal.md

 values compared to previous approaches across multiple datasets [5].

 These studies demonstrate the potential of various machine learning and deep learning techniques for improving solar forecasting accuracy.
-Our proposed approach aims to build on this work by combining multiple modeling techniques and incorporating additional feature engineering and uncertainty quantification methods.
+My proposed approach aims to build on this work by combining multiple modeling techniques and incorporating additional feature engineering and uncertainty quantification methods.